 Navigation for Entire University

 - Map and Locations

 Would you like to add an entrepreneurial skillset to your creative degree?
-The business, marketing and organizational skills developed through the arts entrepreneurship certificate can provide an administrative enhancement, moving your creative background toward a sustainable career.
+The business, marketing and organizational skills you develop here can provide an administrative enhancement, moving your creative background toward a sustainable career.